-Schedule
+Schedule Good!

-Harvest Hope’s plan for the event space has several phases, with the main focus being on the Soup Kitchen and the following Fundraiser Event.
-Even though it’s not the main focus, Advertising and Volunteers are vitally important as we will need many volunteers to make these events a success.
+Harvest Hope’s plan for the event has several phases, with the main focus being on the Soup Kitchen and the following Fundraiser Event.
+Advertising and Volunteers are vitally important as we will need many volunteers to make these events a success.

 Organizational Background